Whang Od, the last of the Mambabatoks…

 I had waited years to meet Whang Od, a truly incredible woman.
-I had traversed valleys and hiked through jungle, ridden atop metallic-death vans and endured belching fumes; what was a few pin-pricks to mark the successful completion of my journey?
+I had traversed valleys and hiked through the jungle, ridden atop metallic-death vans and endured belching fumes; what were a few pin-pricks to mark the successful completion of my journey?

 Practicalities of visiting Whang Od – July 2016 Update

 To get to Buscalan, Whang Od’s village, you must first travel to Bontoc – an easy jump from Sagada or an overnight bus from Manila.

 From Bontoc, you can catch a daily jeepney from outside ‘Dereyk’s Restaurant’, just up from the police station, that costs 150 pesos, and will take you to the turning point near Buscalan.
 The jeepney usually leaves some time between 1 pm and 2 pm.
 It is well worth riding on top; you will be rewarded with stunning views.

 The jeepney should take you off the main road and up to the trailhead where you can begin the hike to Buscalan Village, home of Whang Od.